5 Ways to Test Your Stomach Acid Levels:

 This test works by using a small capsule with a specific wireless electronic transmitter that records the pH of the stomach as you drink a solution with small amounts of baking soda.
 Baking soda is sodium bicarbonate which has hydroxide (OH-) ions that reduce acidity.

 The baking soda will naturally neutralize the HCL in the stomach.
-If the acid does not return to normal after the baking soda is swallowed than that is a positive test for hypochlorhydria (2).
+If the acid does not return to normal after the baking soda is swallowed, then that is a positive test for hypochlorhydria (2).

 The typical protocol looks like this: